Bantou96/EJPT-NOTES/Information-gathering.md

 There are two types of information gathering : Passive & Active

-info : this course requires a basic understanding of Command Line Interface using linux operating systems.
+prerequisites: this course requires a basic understanding of Command Line Interface using linux operating systems.
 So you have to be familiar with linux commands and the distribution Kali-linux.

 ### What are we looking for ?